BahramRousta/DorsaProject/README.md

 # Django REST Service

-This is a Django REST service with three APIs: sum, all, and total.
+This is a Django REST service with four APIs: sum, all, total and login.

 **SUM API**:

     The sum API accepts two float parameters a and b and returns their sum.

 **Endpoint:**